tanner-trickle/EXCEED-DM/examples/readme.md

 - `elec_config.hdf5`: electronic configuration file.
 This contains all the information about the electronic states used in the calculation.
 For example, in example 1 only the valence and conduction bands in Si are included.
 Other examples will include more, or other, states.

-- `analysis.ipynb`: analysis `Jupyter` ntoebook, to study the output in more detail.
+- `analysis.ipynb`: analysis `Jupyter` notebook, to study the output in more detail.

 - **output** folder, where the `EXCEED-DM` output file, `EXDM_out_example_<#>.hdf5`, is stored.

 ## Running

-- To perform an example calculation, go to the main folder and run
+- To perform an example calculation, go to the main folder and run,

         mpirun -np <n_proc> ./build/exdm ./examples/<example_ID>/input.txt

 where `<n_proc>` is the number of processors to run on and `<example_ID>` is the example ID you want to compute for.

-- To run all the examples, from the main folder run
+- To run all the examples, from the main folder run,

         ./examples/run_all_examples.sh <n_proc>